lulwah-mohammed/executive-sales-brief/README.md

 npm run dev
 ```

-Open the printed local URL (typically `http://localhost:5173`) in a browser.
+Open the printed local URL in a browser.

 Other scripts: